rokka-io/rokka-site/source/_references/searching.md

 ## Intro

-It's possible to search for images and their metadata.
-The search options are pretty basic right now, but may be improved in the future.
+It's possible to list images and their metadata in your organization and also filter by their metadata.
+The filter options are pretty basic right now, but may be improved in the future.

 ## Listing source images

 To list images for an organization, you can use this call.
 By default that returns the latest uploaded images.

-Be aware, that it can take a few seconds, until newly uploaded images show up in the search results (or their newly changed metadata)
+Be aware, that it can take a few seconds, until newly uploaded images show up in the list results (or their newly changed metadata)

 ```bash